harshalstomp/Classification-of-Dialogue-Segment-Breaks---CSE582/README.md

 ## Models used in this project

 ### Baseline Models
-- **Llama2**: -- LLaMA 2 is a collection of pretrained and fine-tuned large language models.
+- **Llama2**: LLaMA 2 is a collection of pretrained and fine-tuned large language models.
 We chose Llama2-13b-chat-hf for the balance of its superior performance on a set of linguistic tasks and its parameter scale.
+We included three columns of data: user, utterance, and intent.
+Our best result from this model comes from a 2-shot learning design, where 2 examples are provided as a part of context.

-- **SVM**: with adjusted Class Weights
+- **SVM**: SVM classifies data by finding an optimal line or hyperplane that maximizes the distance between each class in an N-dimensional space.
+We adjust the class weights to handle the imbalance of the data.
+The best results from this model comes from a specific choice of inputs - utterance1, utterance2_text and category.

 ### Superior Model
-- **RoBERTa**: with intent labels
+- **RoBERTa**: RoBERTa is a variant of BERT (Bidirectional Encoder Representations from Transformers) that improves its training process.
+It is pre-trained on a larger corpus with longer sequences and more training steps compared to BERT, resulting in better performance on downstream tasks.
+We trained the RoBERTa model on the tokenized utterance pairs using the AdamW optimizer (as this is the industry standard).